-In July 2013, the U.S. banking agencies approved revised capital regulations establishing a new comprehensive capital framework for U.S. banking organizations (the "Final Capital Rules").
-The Final Capital Rules are largely based on the Basel Committee's December 2010 final capital framework for strengthening international capital standards, now officially identified by the Basel Committee as "Basel III", and also implement, through the new "Standardized Approach" discussed below, a revised calculation of RWA that, effective Jan.
-1, 2015, will replace the calculation of RWA under the general risk-based capital rules.
-The Final Capital Rules, among other changes:
+In July 2013, the U.S. federal banking agencies approved revised capital regulations establishing a new comprehensive capital framework for U.S. banking organizations (the "Final Capital Rules" and the U.S federal baking agencies' current regulatory capital rules, including the changes introduced by the Final Capital Rules, the "Capital Rules").
+The Final Capital Rules are largely based on the Basel Committee's December 2010 final capital framework for strengthening international capital standards, now officially identified by the Basel Committee as "Basel III", and also implement, through the new "Standardized Approach", a revised calculation of RWA that, effective Jan.
+1, 2015, replaced the calculation of RWA under the general risk-based capital rules.